fastify/example/fastify-postgres/README.md

 # Fastify Postgres CRUD

-Motivation, this simple app are meant to show on how to use Postgres alongside with Fastify, and to show how to achieve 100% test coverage with it.
+Motivation, this simple app is meant to show on how to use Postgres alongside with Fastify, and to show how to achieve 100% test coverage with it.

 ## Requirements